zpaolo11x/Arcadeflow/README.md

 - DANGER ZONE
 - 'Enable game hiding' : Enable or disable the options to hide games using tags menu
 - 'Enable rom delete' : Enable or disable the options to delete a rom

+#### ❗ RETROARCH INTEGRATION ❗
+Assign retroarch cores to emulators

+- '❗ Enable RetroArch integration ❗' : Enable or disable the integration of RetroArch
+- '❗ Custom executable path ❗' : Enter the path to RetroArch executable if not installed in your OS default location
+- '❗ Custom Core folder ❗' : Enter a custom folder for RA cores if not using standard locations

 #### SEARCH & FILTERS
 Configure the search page and multifilter options